davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 structural sequence beneath a relatively thin roof of attenuated continental lithosphere peridotites.
 The mantle duplex is interpreted to have formed as the Farallon plate retreated following Shatsky conjugate low-angle subduction [@Luffi2009].
-The reconstructed position of Crystal Knob, directly outboard of the Dish Hill locality [Fig. 1], as well as the neck having penetrated the Franciscan accretionary complex, clearly poses the question of the Crystal Knob suite having sampled additional underplated Farallon mantle nappes, in structural sequence with the Dish Hill mantle duplex.
+The reconstructed position of Crystal Knob, directly outboard of the Dish Hill locality [@fig:context], as well as the neck having penetrated the Franciscan accretionary complex, clearly poses the question of the Crystal Knob suite having sampled additional underplated Farallon mantle nappes, in structural sequence with the Dish Hill mantle duplex.